Time-periodic weak solutions for an incompressible Newtonian fluid interacting with an elastic plate: Preliminary

 On the other hand, using the periodicity of $\mathbf{u}, \eta, \partial_{t} \eta$ we also have $E(0)=E(T)$ and thus

 From \eqref{eqn:formal1} and \eqref{eqn:formal2} we obtain

 where $C(\mathbf{f},g)$ will always denote

 It is important to remark that we will obtain the periodic solutions as a fixed point of the mapping where $\left(u_{0},\eta_{0},\eta_{1}\right)$ is a set of initial values.\footnote{This approach is by now standard--see for example \cite{Pr63,GK18, Ab20} and the references therein.} This is why we need estimates of $E(T)$ which are \emph{independent } on the initial value $E(0)$.
-From the mean value theorem there is $t_0 \in [0,T]$ for which